 - Working with the community as viable partners

 Putnam EDGE High School’s learning outcomes are based on these elements:

-- Work Ethic: students demonstrate commitment to their team, personal responsibilities and tasks
+- Agency: Work Ethic.
+Students, using a growth mindset, demonstrate commitment to their team, personal responsibilities and tasks taking ownership over learning.

-Intensive New Tech Network coaching over a five-year period will support such effective project- and problem-based learning, assist staff to develop robust curriculum, integrate content areas across the curriculum, and assess authentic outcomes to result in a pedagogy that inculcates the skills and creativity required.
+Intensive coaching over a five-year period will support such effective project- and problem-based learning, assist staff to develop robust curriculum, integrate content areas across the curriculum, and assess authentic outcomes to result in a pedagogy that inculcates the skills and creativity required.